Pantry Perfect

 A cold pantry still has a place in a modern kitchen.
 A great many foods store well in a cool, but not necessarily cold, environment and the cooling uses no electricity, does not leave a carbon footprint, and, best of all, is free.

-Read more about cold pantries at Cold Pantries for Green kitchens by Katie Marks for Homeworx.
+Read more about cold pantries at Cold Pantries for Green kitchens by Katie Marks.

 They were wrong.

-According to a recent National Association of Home Builders survey, a kitchen pantry was the kitchen feature most wanted by buyers in the market for a new home.
+According to a recent National Association of Home Builders survey, a pantry is the kitchen feature most wanted by buyers in the market for a new home.

-No matter the age of your kitchen or its size, it should include a convenient place to store groceries, and this critical storage requires careful thought and planning.
+We firmly believe that no matter the age of your kitchen or its size, it should include a pantry, and this critical storage requires careful thought and planning.

 The Iron Rules of Storage